kekyo/screw-up/README.md

 3. Modified working directory: When uncommitted changes exist, increments the version by one
 4. No tags found: Defaults to `0.0.1` and increments for each commit

 Additionally, this calculated version is applied as the default value for the `version` key in `package.json`.
-Therefore, you can manage version number using Git tags and Screw-UP without including the `version` key in `package.json`.
+Therefore, you can manage version number using Git tags and screw-up without including the `version` key in `package.json`.

 Example with Git metadata: